 ‘From losing your bra at downtown’s Coyote Ugly, or catching a new artist at the legendary Bluebird Cafe, there’s something happening all the time…’

 Downtown is a safe and easy place to walk around and the gift stores and cowboy boot outfitters are always fun to check out.
-I love nothing more than randomly walking round, desperately hoping I’ll bump into the city’s most famous resident, Doug the Pug.
+I love nothing more than randomly walking around, desperately hoping I’ll bump into the city’s most famous resident, Doug the Pug.
 Although, I would also settle for any of my favourite country stars…

 Check out what USA’s Music City’s got going on at its official website.